andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/AFNI_Intermezzo_Uber_Subject.rst

 Next Steps
 **********

 The preprocessing will take about five minutes, depending on the speed your machine.
-When it has completed, we will review the output of the preprocessing in the next chapter.
+While it is running, review the preprocessing steps in the following chapters.